Bauhaus inspired design with z-index and SVGs

 Multi layering with z-index

-glyphs.
+A large part of the appeal is the layered effect of having the central image partially obscured by SVG glyphs.
 This is achieved with the z-index property.
-Add in a dash of box-shadow around the image and filter: drop-shadow() on the SVG
+Add in a dash of box-shadow around the image and filter: drop-shadow() on the SVGs and we get the desired effect.

 The Design